DevangRay/compiler-extension/SOLUTION-D4.md

 For ternary expressions we originally used the CreateSelect until Professor Dwyer mentioned in class the side effects of codegening both elements of the ternary so then we considered using PHI nodes, but ultimately decided against it because it seemed kind of hard and required more understanding at and work than just using a temporary variable to store values.
 We also short circuited the boolean and and or operators until we realized we didn't have to so we just switched back to built in llvm_ir CreateAnd and CreateOr.
 Other than that we didn't really consider any design alternatives
+We also short-circuited "and" and "or" before we realized we didn't have to so we just kept it in.
 ### Testing Approach
 For testing we avoided doing unit tests.
 We started on the CodeGenFunctionsTest to check for null code generations, but the Professor mentioned in class we didn't really need to extend those for SIP so we stopped doing those.
 For testing of the functionality of the code generation we first aimed for close to 100% code coverage, (ignoring any missing coverage on error for null code gen), by writing a simple base case test.
 Then once we got that for every new feature of sip, we then focused on making more complicated tests for each of the new features, if the feature was complex enough for more tests.
 This involved a variety of strategies such as nesting ternary expressions, loops, etc to ensure there was no spill over with CreateAllocs and variables.
 We also had chatgpt come up with test cases when we had a hard time coming up with them.

+For some reason our ForItr with 2d arrays / arrays in arrays doesn't work.
+Cant tell why to be honest, we found out at like 4pm on friday so yeah.
+Its test ForItr3.tip in sip tests.